 Poultry feed needs to be kept clean to prevent the spread of disease and rodent infestations among your flock.
 Feeders should be cleaned out daily and replaced with fresh feed.
 When cleaning the feeder, you should let it dry thoroughly so the new feed remains dry.
 Red feeders attract birds so that they feed more often, maximizing weight gain and egg production.
 FarmTek offers a variety of feeders such as range feeders, feeder platforms and chick feeders.

 What feeders does FarmTek offer for chicks?

-Baby Chick Feeder (103913): This feeder is an excellent choice for chicks because the narrow eating area prevents chicks from dropping and wasting feed.
+Baby Chick Feeder (103913): This feeder is an excellent choice because the narrow eating area prevents chicks from dropping and wasting feed.
 Capacity: 100-200 chicks, 40 feeding simultaneously.

 Reel Top Plastic Feeder (106139): This feeder is ideal for starting chicks.
-The plastic will not rust, dent or deteriorate in sunlight, and the smooth spinning reel prevents birds from roosting above the feed, minimizing contamination and the spread of disease.
+Made of plastic, it will not rust, dent or deteriorate in sunlight, and the smooth spinning reel prevents birds from roosting above the feed, minimizing contamination and the spread of disease.